kontent-ai/delivery-sdk-ruby/README.md

                                 content_link_url_resolver: link_resolver
 ```

 You can also build the logic for your resolver in a separate class and register an instance of that class in the DeliveryClient.
-The class must extend `Delivery::Resolvers::ContentLinkResolver` and contain a `resolve_link(link)` For example, you can create `MyLinkResolver.rb`:
+The class must extend `Delivery::Resolvers::ContentLinkResolver` and contain a `resolve_link(link)` method.
+For example, you can create `MyLinkResolver.rb`:

 ```ruby
 class MyLinkResolver < Delivery::Resolvers::ContentLinkResolver